dotnet/docs/docs/framework/additional-apis/m_writelist.md

 # Connection.m\_WriteList field

-`Connection.m_WriteList` is an <xref:System.​Collections.​Array​List> of <xref:System.Net.HttpWebRequest> objects that are queued up to be sent over HTTP.
+`Connection.m_WriteList` is an <xref:System.Collections.ArrayList> of <xref:System.Net.HttpWebRequest> objects that are queued up to be sent over HTTP.

 ## Syntax